Treatment of whooping cough

 More information on whooping cough treatment.
 The UK authoritative body, the Institute for Health and Clinical Care Excellence (NICE), has published a Clinical Knowledge Summary on whooping cough.
 This organisation reflects the best evidence based management for doctors in the United Kingdom of Great Britain and Northern Ireland (Pop. approx. 60 million).
 I regard this document as the gold standard for management of pertussis.
 Most of the advice can be applied effectively in most developed countries, most of which do not have such a respected overriding authority.

-There is also advice for health professionals issued by Public Health England which is extremely detailed with full explanations of all aspects of management with references.
-This is PHE’s up to date 2018 pertussis advice on their website.
+There is also advice for health professionals issued by the UK Health Security Agency which is extremely detailed with full explanations of all aspects of management with references.
+This is their up to date 2018 pertussis advice on their website.
 If you want to know what UK doctors should be doing in the case of suspected pertussis, all the answers are here.